shivam-methi/JavaScript/Interview Questions/behavioural questions.md

 - Finally, mutual respect and trust within the team are essential for fostering creativity, problem-solving, and efficiency.
-- When everyone is aligned, shares the same vision, and feels empowered to contribute, the team can deliver high-quality products while maintaining strong working relationships."
+- When everyone is aligned, shares the same vision, and feels empowered to contribute, the team can deliver high-quality products while maintaining strong working relationships.